First-Hand:History of an ASEE Fellow - John K. Estell

 Other Professional Activities

 As alluded to earlier, I’ve been very much involved with assessment activities, having been a presenter at the ABET Symposium and its predecessor Best Assessment Processes (BAP) Symposium annually since 2003.
 Little did I know when I attended my first BAP Symposium in 2001 that I would be involved with ABET to the extent that I am today - culminating in being named an ABET Fellow in 2021.
 I successfully led my department through two ABET site visits, including our initial computer science accreditation.
 Both times, the program evaluators (PEV) that visited us strongly encouraged me to become a program evaluator.
 In 2010, I finally took the plunge, becoming an evaluator for both the Computing and Engineering Accreditation Commissions (CAC and EAC, respectively).
 In the “it’s a small world” department, it is worth noting that the Team Chair for my first site visit as a PEV was Diane Rover, who is also an ASEE Fellow.
 In 2013, I was invited to become a CAC Commissioner, and in 2016 I received a three-year appointment to the CAC Executive Committee, where I served as the co-chair of the CAC’s Training Committee.
 I finished my service as a CAC Commissioner in 2021, whereupon I became an EAC Commissioner.
-I've also served on ABET’s Accreditation Council Training Committee since 2016, and have been chair of its PEV Subcommittee since 2018.
+I've also served on ABET’s Accreditation Council Training Committee since 2016, and have been chair of its PEV Subcommittee from 2018-2022, and again in 2023-2024.

 Another activity involves The Pledge of the Computing Professional, an organization to promote the notion of computing as a recognized profession at the time of graduation for students in Computer Science and related programs.
 In 2007, inspired by the example of the Order of the Engineer, individuals at Ohio Northern University and the University of South Florida created similar organizations for graduates of their respective computing programs.
 After interest in such an organization grew at other institutions, The Pledge of the Computing Professional was developed by an international team of 17 computing professionals, including myself.
 The Pledge of the Computing Professional held its first induction ceremonies at Ohio Northern University, University of South Florida, and McNeese State University in May 2011.
 I have served as the Vice President of the organization since its inception and also created the model ceremony for the Pledge’s rite-of-passage ceremony for graduates of computing-related degree programs.
-There are currently over 50 “nodes” (i.e., chapters) of the Pledge in the US.
+There are currently over 70 “nodes” (i.e., chapters) of the Pledge in the US.